 Discover…the glasshouses at Kew Gardens

-If you’re a London-bound visitor inspired by the gardens of Cornwall, you can head to south-west London and The Royal Botanic Gardens at Kew, the most biodiverse place on Earth.
-A world-leading research space and UNESCO World Heritage Site packed with more than 50,000 living plants, you can peruse its Victorian glasshouses and experience captivating views of the gardens from the Treetop Walkway.
+London-bound visitors inspired by the gardens of Cornwall can head to south-west London and The Royal Botanic Gardens at Kew, the most biodiverse place on Earth.
+A world-leading research space and UNESCO World Heritage Site packed with more than 50,000 living plants, visitors can peruse its Victorian glasshouses and experience captivating views of the gardens from the Treetop Walkway.

 Like…the Museum of Cornish Life?

 Delving into life in Cornwall through the ages, this museum is dedicated to the preservation of local traditions and covers everything from the region’s links to tin and copper mining, showcased across the Cornwall and West Devon Mining Landscape World Heritage Site, to farming and social history.
-If you’re looking to explore from home, you can also visit the Museum of Cornish Life virtually in 3D, for a journey through efforts to preserve the region’s rich heritage and traditions.
+Visitors looking to explore from home can also visit the Museum of Cornish Life virtually in 3D, for a journey through efforts to preserve the region’s rich heritage and traditions.

 Love…Wheal Martyn Clay Works